KashikiDraco/paperme/README.md

 # paperme

-some paper or ideas that seems to be need a place but cannot be reality (in some cases,financial reason).Yes this Repo is more likely a place to pour all your Idea about IT Project and We can do research together
+some paper or ideas that seems to be need a place but cannot be reality (in some cases,financial reason).Yes this Repo is more likely a place to pour all your Idea about IT Project and We can do research together.
+You can praise US, disagree with US, quote US, disbelieve US, glorify or vilify US.
+BUT WE WILL MAKE IT COME TRUE.

 # paperme wiki page
 <a href='https://github.com/vickydasta/paperme/wiki'> paperme wiki page </a>